BigQuery Connector¶

 If you need to configure more granular permissions for BigQuery, you can always grant access at dataset or individual object level.

-The Connector needs this permission to list the available projects the generated Service Account has access to, so you can explore the BigQuery tables and views in our UI.
+The Connector needs this permission to list the available projects the generated Service Account has access to, so you can explore the BigQuery tables and views in the Tinybird UI.

-Now you’ll only see in the Tinybird Connector UI the specific resources you’ve granted permissions to.
+Now the Tinybird Connector UI only shows the specific resources you've granted permissions to.

 The BigQuery Connector supports backwards compatible changes made in the source table.
 This means that, if you add a new column in BigQuery, the next sync job will automatically add it to the Tinybird Data Source.